haathie/graphile-tools/packages/targeted-conditions/readme.md

-# Postgraphile Fancy Conditions Plugin
+# Postgraphile Targeted Conditions

 Opt-in & configurable conditions plugin for Postgraphile.
-This plugin is designed to allow you to quickly add conditions to your Postgraphile queries without having to write custom SQL or GraphQL plans.
+This plugin is designed to allow you to quickly enable conditions on fields for your Postgraphile queries without having to write custom SQL or GraphQL plans.
 It also supports adding conditions on fields in related tables.

 Please read through [the Caveats section](#caveats) before using this plugin.